What if I am interested in another medical specialty such as physician assistant, nursing or dentistry? Is this the right program for me?

 What are the age limits for this program?

 The age limits for this program will be determined by the services.
-That information will be published in spring 2013.

 I have not completed my baccalaureate degree.
 May I enroll in this program to finish my degree?